 Boundary-line disputes, animals, shared resources, noise, trees, views

 Pesticides, loans, farm transitions, labor, conservation plans, grazing permits, USDA agency adverse determinations, organic certification, and more

 Fees and Sliding Scale

 Most mediations are $175/session/party.
 We require up-front payment, prior to the mediation session.
 Most sessions are about 2 hours long.
 Each party is invoiced separately.
 Some mediations are free, depending upon case type.

-You are welcome to apply for reduced or waived mediation fees based on income; if you are interested in reduced fees, please let us know, and provide some sort of verification of income (paystubs, W-2, bank statement, etc.) for our records.
+You are welcome to apply for reduced or waived mediation fees based on income; if you are interested in reduced fees, please let us know and we will send you our Sliding Scale/Waiver form to complete.
 No one will be turned away due to inability to pay.